 Employment Law in 2020

 I look forward to reading the Supreme Court of Canada decision in David Matthews v.
 Ocean Nutrition Canada Limited, which will be the first time the highest court in Canada reviews executive compensation and bonus law.
 In addition, the court should clarify a second issue: What is the impact of so-called ‘bad faith’ in the employment relationship?
-My colleague Andrew Monkhouse argued on behalf of an intervener to shape the interpretation of the law in this case, and my old boss, Howard Levitt, argued for the Applicant.
+My old old boss Andrew Monkhouse argued on behalf of an intervener to shape the interpretation of the law in this case, and another one of my old bosses, Howard Levitt, argued for the Applicant.